muhaochen/bilingual_dictionaries/README.md

 ./basic_MTL contains basic and MTL model variants.
 ./joint contains the implementation of the joint training model.
 These folders contain shell scripts to train/test.
+./preprocess contains preprocessing scripts to extract lexical definitions from raw Wiktionary dump of three languages, including a shell script for the entire process.

 ## Datasets and pre-trained embeddings